blegas78/chaos/README.md

 ## Running

-1. For each start, You must connect your USB controller to the lower left USB port on your Rasbperry Pi.
+1. For each start, You must connect your USB controller to the lower left USB port on your Raspberry Pi.
 This is the USB 2.0 port furthest from the ethernet port and closest to circuit board.
 Then use another USB-C to USB-A cable to connect the Raspberry Pi's power to your console.

 2. Turn on your console.
 On a Playstation, pressing the PS button will turn on the console, which will then power the Raspberry Pi.
 During boot, bluetooth connection will let you navigate to your game.
 At some point, you'll see a USB connectivity notification, meaning that chaos is active.